 Table 1, below, presents the characteristics of UPK expansion schools.
-The majority of UPK expansion schools began expanding the number of free, full-day seats in 2018-19 (138 of the 212 eventual schools, 65% of the total, began that year); others began expanding in school year 2019-20 through school year 2021-22.
-Although a disproportionate share of schools began offering free, full-day pre-K in the first two years of the expansion, many of these schools added new classrooms in subsequent years, contributing to a continued increase in the number of seats (described in greater detail in the capacity section below).
+The majority of UPK expansion schools began expanding the number of free, full-day seats in 2018-19 (138 of the 219 eventual schools, 63% of the total, began that year); others began expanding in school year 2019-20 through school year 2023-24.
+Although a disproportionate share of schools began offering free, full-day pre-K in the first two years of the expansion, many of these schools added new classrooms in subsequent years, contributing to a continued increase in the number of seats (described in greater detail in the "Citywide Patterns in Pre-K Capacity" section below).

 Consistent with the intended design, the schools that began expanding first in 2018-19 and 2019-20 are located in neighborhoods with substantially higher poverty rates than schools that expanded in the final two years.
 For example, for schools that participated in 2018-19, the expansion's first year, the average percentage of families in the school's neighborhood living below the poverty level was 14%.
-Schools that first expanded in 2022-23 were located in more economically advantaged neighborhoods, with an average poverty rate of 3%.
+Schools that first expanded in 2022-23 and 2023-24 are located in more economically advantaged areas, with an average poverty rate of 3.3%.
 In addition, early expansion schools have higher enrollment of Black and Hispanic/Latinx students and lower enrollment of White students.